auth0/docs/articles/hosted-pages/login/index.md

 ### Passwordless on Native Platforms

-Currently, universal login is the **only** way to use [Passwordless](/connections/passwordless) authentication on Native platforms.
-So if your use case is a native iOS or Android application, for example, and you intend to implement Passwordless, you will need to use the universal login.
+Currently, Universal Login is the **only** way to use [Passwordless](/connections/passwordless) authentication on Native platforms.
+So if your use case is a native iOS or Android application, for example, and you intend to implement Passwordless, you will need to use the Universal Login.

 ## How to Customize Your Login Page